The Man Who Knew Too Much (book): The Man Who Knew Too Much stories

 In "The Vanishing Prince", an Irish rebel, Michael, is cornered in a tower, but a junior policeman named Wilson kills two senior police officers to be promoted in the field to become officer in charge of the case.
 He then tries to blame the two murders on the rebel to ensure he is hanged.
 The rebel, otherwise a gentleman, is enraged and shoots (but only wounds) Wilson.
 Fisher, however, is forced to arrest Michael: "Wilson recovered, and we managed to persuade him to retire.
 But we had to pension that damnable murderer more magnificently than any hero who ever fought for England.
 I managed to save Michael from the worst, but we had to send that perfectly innocent man to penal servitude for a crime we know he never committed; but it was only afterwards that we could connive in a sneakish way at his escape.
 And Sir Walter Carey is Prime Minister of this country, which he would probably never have been if the truth had been told of such a horrible scandal in his department.
 It might have done for us altogether in Ireland; it would certainly have done for him.
 And he is my father's oldest friend, and has always smothered me in kindness.
 I am too tangled up in the whole thing, you see, and I was certainly never born to set it right."

 Fisher is accompanied in the stories by a political journalist, Harold March, but rather than being his "Watson", the stories are all written in the third person.
 Less a clumsy foil to reflect Fisher's brilliance, March is more of a sounding board for Fisher to discuss Chesterton's paradoxes and philosophy.

 Apart from the first story, in which March meets Fisher, and the final story, the stories have no internal chronology, and so can be read in any order.

 The other four stories are similar in style and format to the main eight, as well as to Chesterton's Father Brown stories, but each is unconnected, with its own protagonist.
 All the stories are around 20 to 30 pages in length, except "The Trees of Pride", which is 67 pages long in the first edition, and divided into four chapters.

 Movies

 The 1934 film and its 1956 remake have nothing except the title in common with this book.
 Alfred Hitchcock, who directed both films, decided to use the title because he held the film rights for some of the book's stories.

-Soviet movie "The Face in the Target" (Litso na misheni) was made in 1979.
+The 1979 Soviet movie The Face in the Target (Litso na misheni) was based partly on The Man Who Knew Too Much and partly on Chesterton's Father Brown mysteries.